Embedded Linux Development Using Yocto

 - Booting the system using the Arm® processors available in AMD SoCs

-- Reviewing BSPs and package groups and their functionality in the Yocto design flow
+- Reviewing BSPs and package groups and customizing it for AMD SoCs using Yocto design flow

 The primary focus is on embedded Linux development in conjunction with the AMD tool flow.